Hand drilling in UK as taught by Dave Watson

 Hearth board for hand drill friction fire method

-Dave is using dry Wild clematis (Clematis vitalba) wood as a hearth board, which he cuts into 1,5-2 cm thick slices.
-This thickness is ideal for being able to drill long enough and minimize the distance (and therefore heat loss) for falling down charred powder to create an ember in the notch.
+Dave uses dry Wild clematis (Clematis vitalba) wood as a hearth board, which he cuts into 1.5-2 cm thick slices.
+This thickness is ideal for drilling long enough to minimize the distance (and therefore heat loss) for falling charred powder to create an ember in the notch.

 Spindle for hand drill friction fire method

 For spindles, he either uses hazelwood (Corylus sp.) with a tip of elder wood (Sambucus nigra) or a uniform spindle of elder wood.
-According to Dave, elder shoots should preferably be collected from a bush or tree, which is not fully exposed to sunlight, as in this case, the shoots tend to grow too fast and only develop a very thin wooden area, with a large pit inside.
-It is far more likely to get good wood from shaded bushes And he collects all his elder shoots in wintertime when they contain the least water from bushes that are growing in forests.
-Nevertheless, every single elder shot has got a differently sized pit.
+According to Dave, elder shoots should preferably be collected from a bush or tree, which is not fully exposed to sunlight, as in this case, the shoots tend to grow too fast and only develop a fragile wooden area with a large pit inside.
+It is far more likely to get good wood from shaded bushes.
+He collects all his elder shoots in wintertime, containing the least water from forest bushes.
+Nevertheless, every single elder shot has a pit of a different size.

-For hand drilling spindles in the UK, Dave cuts about 10 cm long parts of elder shoots and removes up to a depth of about 3 cm the spongy pit.
-Thereafter he carves onto his Hazel shoots a matching prop with a 90-degree shoulder and matches both pieces mechanically together.
-They will never come apart again and he got a perfectly straight stick with a tip of softer wood and a small surface area (as only the elder wood will grind, not the elder pit).
-On average, the spindles are in total about 80 cm long.
+For hand-drilling spindles in the UK, Dave cuts about 10 cm long parts of elder shoots and removes the spongy pit to a depth of about 3 cm.
+After that, he carves onto his Hazel, shoots a matching prop with a 90-degree shoulder, and matches both pieces mechanically together.
+They will never come apart again, and he got a perfectly straight stick with a tip of softer wood and a small surface area (as only the elder wood will grind, not the elder pit).
+On average, the spindles are, in total, about 80 cm long.

 Kindling for hand drill friction fire method

-For receiving the ember, Dave is using a dry grass nest, in which he fills in an additional kindling primer.
-Most of the time he is using either thistle- or fireweed (Rosebay willowherb; Chamaenerion angustifolium) fluff.
+Dave receives the ember in a dry grass nest, filling in an additional kindling primer.
+He usually uses thistle or fireweed (Rosebay willowherb; Chamaenerion angustifolium) fluff.

 Specifics of hand drill fire-making

-Before Dave starts, he wet his hands with water to get a better grip for whirling.
-And whenever he stops, he will wet his hands again before starting.
-When doing it myself, I found a big difference in applying water to the hands or not.
-So, it is recommended.
+Before Dave starts, he wets his hands with water to better grip the whirling.
+Whenever he stops, he wets his hands again before starting.
+When doing it myself, I found a big difference in whether or not to apply water to the hands, so it is recommended.

-Dave is using nearly the whole length of the spindle to drill, which is a considerably longer time than it is rotated before setting a new grip in Australia or Africa.
-Dave is using his whole upper body to apply downward force onto his hands by kneeing quite backward from the spindle.
+Dave drills using nearly the whole spindle length, which is considerably longer than it is rotated before setting a new grip in Australia or Africa.
+He then uses his upper body to apply downward force to his hands by kneeing backward from the spindle.

-For pre-burning only about three whole spindle strokes were necessary.
+Only about three whole spindle strokes were necessary for pre-burning.
 A small notch was cut, and a wood chip was laid underneath.
 For the actual burning action, not more than about five full spindle strokes were necessary to produce an ember.

 Lessons learned by Dave Watson about friction fire hand drilling

-• Friction fire hand drilling is – with the availability of suitable materials – also in cold and humid climates done easily.
+• Friction fire hand drilling is – with the availability of suitable materials – also done quickly in cold and humid climates.

 • Harvest elder shoots from shaded bushes in wintertime